geerlingguy/ansible-role-docker/README.md

 (Used only for RedHat/CentOS.)
 You can enable the Edge or Test repo by setting the respective vars to `1`.

+    docker_yum_repo_extra: rhel-7-server-extras-rpms

+(Used only for RedHat/CentOS.)
+Enable the extras RHEL repository.
+This ensures access to the `container-selinux` package which is required by docker.
+The repository can differ per your architecture, operating system/distribution and cloud provider, so review the options in this step before running:

+- `rhel-7-server-extras-rpms` - For all architectures except IBM Power
+- `rhui-REGION-rhel-server-extras` - For AWS (where REGION is a literal, and does not represent the region your machine is running in)
+- `rhui-rhel-7-server-rhui-extras-rpms` - For Azure
+- `ol7_addons` - For Oracle Linux

+> __NOTE__ Also you can specify another repository depending your operating system, architecture, preference, or something else.

+Alternately, obtain that package manually from Red Hat.
+There is no way to publicly browse this repository.

     docker_users:
       - user1
       - user2